Weak optimal transport with moment constraints: constraint qualification, dual attainment and entropic regularization: Moment constraints and qualification

 \subsection{Vector quantile regression}

 Another class of moment constraints is the one arising in vector quantile regression \cite{CCG}.
 This a special case where the moment constraint only depends on $y$ and we will replace, slightly abusively, $g(x,y)$ by $g(y)$.
-Moreover it is necessary that $\int_Y g(y) \dd\nu(y) = 0$.
+Note that it is necessary that $\int_Y g(y) \dd\nu(y) = 0$ for the moment constraint to be feasible.
 In this situation Definition \ref{def:slater} is the consequence of a more conventional condition which is the non degeneracy of the moment constraint.

 \begin{proposition} If $\int_Y g(y) \dd\nu(y) = 0$ and $\int_Y g(y)\otimes g(y) \dd\nu(y)$ is invertible then the moment constraint $g$ is qualified with respect to $(\mu,\nu)$. \end{proposition}